mehdi-fathi/eloquent-filter/README.md

             ->paginate(request()->get('perpage'), ['*'], 'page');
 ```

-Call `AcceptRequest` will accept requests that you want to use in conditions eloquent filter.
+Call `AcceptRequest` will accept requests which you want to use in conditions Eloquent Filter.
 For example `username` and `id` param will be in the conditions eloquent filter.
 Just notice you must set `$whiteListFilter`
 in Model.
-This method is useful for query string manipulation by user.
+This method is useful for query string manipulation by a user.

 - Another example use of a filter eloquent filter.